Today, let me get right down to it. A quick word of uplift and instruction. To aid in the growth of your future. A future in Jesus Christ.

 18 “Hear then the parable of the sower: 19 When anyone hears the word of the kingdom and does not understand it, the evil one comes and snatches away what has been sown in his heart.
 This is what was sown along the path.
 20 As for what was sown on rocky ground, this is the one who hears the word and immediately receives it with joy,21 yet he has no root in himself, but endures for a while, and when tribulation or persecution arises on account of the word, immediately he falls away.
 22 As for what was sown among thorns, this is the one who hears the word, but the cares of the world and the deceitfulness of riches choke the word, and it proves unfruitful.
 23 As for what was sown on good soil, this is the one who hears the word and understands it.
 He indeed bears fruit and yields, in one case a hundredfold, in another sixty, and in another thirty.”

-Jesus also explain the analogy of the weeds of all evil that choke out His plan for your life.
+Jesus, also explains the analogy of the weeds of all evil, that which chokes out His plans for our lives.

 24 He put another parable before them, saying, “The kingdom of heaven may be compared to a man who sowed good seed in his field,25 but while his men were sleeping, his enemy came and sowed weeds among the wheat and went away.26 So when the plants came up and bore grain, then the weeds appeared also.
 27 And the servants of the master of the house came and said to him, ‘Master, did you not sow good seed in your field?
 How then does it have weeds?’
 28 He said to them, ‘An enemy has done this.’
 So the servants said to him, ‘Then do you want us to go and gather them?’29 But he said, ‘No, lest in gathering the weeds you root up the wheat along with them.
 30 Let both grow together until the harvest, and at harvest time I will tell the reapers, “Gather the weeds first and bind them in bundles to be burned, but gather the wheat into my barn.”’”